anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 #### Example

-A classifier trained on Open Images dataset may not be able to label weddings traditions from different parts of the worlds.
+A classifier trained on Open Images dataset may not be able to label wedding traditions from different parts of the world.

 ![Wedding example](figures/course2/week1/wedding_example.png)

-#### Source Data Responcibly
+#### Source Data Responsibly

 ![Wedding example](figures/course2/week1/data_sources.png)